everscale-org/docs/src/develop/api-tools/everdev/guides/work-with-devnet.md

 ### Sponsor Giver with public faucet

-On the next step, you need to sponsor your Giver's address, which you have obtained on the previous step, with funds in order to be able to deploy contract.
-The easiest way to do it in DevNet is to use [EverGiver[DevNet] Telegram bot](https://t.me/everdev_giver_bot).
+In the next step, you need to sponsor your Giver's address, which you have obtained in the previous step, with funds in order to be able to deploy a contract.
+The easiest way to do it on DevNet is to use  [EverGiver[DevNet] Telegram bot](https://t.me/everdev_giver_bot).
 It can give you 111 rubies maximum per address.
-If you need more, or in a case of different test network, you can contact an owner of particular network (for DevNet it is EverX).
+If you need more, or in the case of a different test network, you can contact the owner of a particular network (for DevNet it is EverX).

 In EverGiver Telegram bot type (change Giver's address to the address obtained at previous step):